 Disasters are critical events and critical events often cause crisis for those who are involved.
-The American Red Cross reports that 59 percent of Americans would be likely to seek counsel from a spiritual care provider in such circumstances.
-Chaplains need to utilize their particular role and skills in an intentional manner to enhance the coping capabilities and spiritual reactions to a disaster.
+The American Red Cross reports that 59 percent of Americans would be likely to seek counsel from a spiritual care provider in such circumstances.2 Chaplains need to utilize their particular role and skills in an intentional manner to enhance the coping capabilities and spiritual reactions to a disaster.
 Providing spiritual care in the wake of disasters often involves integrating spiritual responses with other kinds of help provided by emergency care responders, mental health providers, and social care agents.
 Such help is best managed through the framework of established crisis intervention principles.
 Spiritual care providers should understand how various representatives of the other caring components typically operate in consideration of these principles.

-Two organizations that provide significant settings for understanding how to integrate spiritual care with other care efforts during a crisis are: 1) The International Critical Incident Stress Foundation (ICISF) and 2) the National Organization for Victim Assistance (NOVA).
-Both of these organizations have well-established methodologies for crisis intervention and can assist chaplains in becoming more informed about how to interact with other care providers.
-Examples of the ICISF and NOVA models are presented in Unit 6.
+There are organizations that provide significant settings for understanding how to integrate spiritual care with other care efforts during a crisis.
+One is The International Critical Incident Stress Foundation (ICISF) This organization has well-established methodologies for crisis intervention and can assist chaplains in becoming more informed about how to interact with other care providers.
+Examples of the ICISF model are presented in Unit 6.